In case you haven’t noticed, content marketing has evolved.

 - How-to videos which give you yet another avenue to educate your audience (for example, “glam bag” subscription service Ipsy has over 1,000,000 YouTube subscribers to their channel dedicated to make up tutorials)

 - Discussing product reviews and industry insights, further signaling your status as an influencer in your space.

 Keep in mind that eCommerce content marketing on YouTube doesn’t have to be an incredibly elaborate affair.
 The most-viewed videos on YouTube are below two minutes in length, signaling that a short and sweet, less is more approach to vlogging may be the best bet for most brands.
 Most importantly, think of your videos as a legitimate dialogue between your brand and its base.
 The more genuine value and personality you put into your videos, the better.

-Here’s the thing: three-out-of-four marketers agree that video products better conversions than any other type of marketing.
+Here’s the thing: According to statistics, including a video on your landing page can increase conversions by more than 80%.
 Video may be uncharted territory for your brand; however, the ROI and importance of video to modern consumers is becoming increasingly difficult to ignore.

 Instagram has proven to be an expectedly powerful marketing tool for savvy companies looking to leverage imagery in their marketing.
-Likewise, eCommerce brands are especially ramping up their Instagram ad spending in an attempt to reach the platforms user base of over 400 million.
+Likewise, eCommerce brands are especially ramping up their Instagram ad spending in an attempt to reach the platforms user base of over 1 billion.
 The beauty of Instagram is that it’s a visual content double-threat, allowing brands to leverage both photos and video.